 5) The chart below shows how a building uses natural gas throughout the year.
 The red data points show gas usage not related to heating, while the blue data points show the heating related usage.

 Energy Efficiency Engineering

 After an energy audit has been completed, there are usually many no-cost/low-cost opportunities that the company can usually tackle themselves.
 However, there are also usually larger opportunities that require a significant investment as well as a deeper level of expertise.
-This is where we can help if you don’t have the expertise om staff or the means to finance your projects.
-There are a broad array of utility rebates, grants, low cost loans, and something called a performance contract that can help get an energy efficiency project off the ground.
+This is where we can help if you don’t have the expertise on staff or the means to finance your projects.
+There are many financing solutions available including utility rebates, on-bill funding, PACE financing, low cost loans, and other funding solutions that can fit your situation.
 If you have questions, please contact us.
 We are happy to discuss your options with you.

 Quite often problems exist with equipment, wiring, breaker panels, roofing, building envelope and other areas where the problems are hidden from view.
 The easiest thing to envision is an overloaded wire or electrical connection.
 Infrared (IR) camera’s are the perfect answer for hidden problems that are related to electricity or natural gas, moisture, friction, or temperature.
 IR scans are easily accomplished without any disruption to operations.
 The first two photos show overloaded connections while the next two photos show damaging trapped moisture.